-BIO 6-Restore and Revegetate Temporarily Disturbed Areas Onsite

-Disturbed areas within the construction limits will be graded to minimize surface erosion and siltation into receiving waters.
-Disturbed areas will be recontoured to as close to pre-project condition as possible and will be stabilized as soon as feasible as (and no later than October 15 of each construction season) to avoid erosion during subsequent storms and runoff.
+BIO 6-Restore and Revegetate Temporarily Disturbed Areas Onsite contoured to as close to pre-project condition as possible and will be stabilized as soon as feasible (and no later than October 15 of each construction season) to avoid erosion during subsequent storms and runoff.
 Permanent erosion control seeding will be performed at all disturbed sites by hydro-seeding over the course of construction as each site is completed, with all sites seeded by the completion of construction activities.